History of The Clark Sports Center

 - Maintaining the level of support from The Clark Foundation

 The result of the process was a determination that the Sports Center seeks to be a modern facility, programmatically up-to-date with recreational and fitness trends, and financially sustainable.
-And because membership is both an indicator of these characteristics and a means to achieve them, the Sports Center set an end point of its five-year plan a goal of 5,000 active members by December of 2017.
+And because membership is both an indicator of these characteristics and a means to achieve them, the Sports Center set an end point of its five-year plan a goal of 5,000 active members by 2018.